top of page

 Hunger is painful and uncomfortable.
 Diets which restrict food and calorie intake often fail because we become overwhelmed by feelings of hunger.
 Sensations of hunger are natural signals produced by hormones, but sometimes the signals don’t work properly and we feel hungry all the time.
 Taming hunger is the key to successful weight loss.
-Here we summarise what the science tells us about hunger and show how low-carb eating frees us from the tyranny of hunger!
+Here we summarise what the science tells us about hunger and show why low-carb eating frees us from the tyranny of hunger.

-1. The Minnesota Starvation Experiment - the impact of hunger
+1. The impact of hunger

 Hunger makes us uncomfortable and distressed, and excess hunger frequently leads to failure in weight loss.
 The basis of many diets is to reduce intake of calories – conventional weight loss theory is to eat less and exercise more.
 However, expecting people to tolerate hunger over a weeks or months is unrealistic and cruel.